PhilFM/Robust-M-Estimation/examples/mean/README.md

 Other runnable examples:
-- [mean_deriv_check.py](mean_deriv_check.py) Run this to check that the derivative formula implemented in the mean estimation
+- [mean_deriv_check.py](mean_deriv_check.py) Run this to check that the derivative formula implemented in the mean estimation algorithm class `RobustMean` in `gncs_robust_mean.py` is correct.
+This is done by comparing with numerically calculated derivatives.
 - [convergence_speed.py](convergence_speed.py) Measures the convergence speed of various implementations of IRLS and Sup-GN.
 - [majorize_examples.py](majorize_examples.py) Examples showing the technique of quadratic majorization for influence functions implemented in this package.
 - [compare_influence.py](compare_influence.py) Compare results with a variety of influence functions.